Taperoo

 Table Chart PROFILE FAQ

-Taperoo displays a diverse mix of dwelling types
+Taperoo displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Taperoo, as per the latest Census evaluation, 58.0% of dwellings were houses while 42.0% consisted of other types such as semi-detached, apartments, and 'other' dwellings.
-Home ownership stood at 24.1%, with mortgaged dwellings at 32.5% and rented ones at 43.4%.
-The median monthly mortgage repayment was $1,359, and the median weekly rent was $250.
-Nationally, Taperoo's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Taperoo's dwelling structures, as per the latest Census, consisted of 58.0% houses and 42.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Adelaide metro's 75.2% houses and 24.9% other dwellings.
+Home ownership in Taperoo stood at 24.1%, with mortgaged dwellings at 32.5% and rented ones at 43.4%.
+The median monthly mortgage repayment was $1,359, lower than Adelaide metro's average of $1,562, while the median weekly rent was $250, compared to Adelaide metro's $320.
+Nationally, Taperoo's mortgage repayments were significantly lower at $1,359 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing